-Antique mall merchandise is owned by different sellers -- and each seller arranges her goods in an individual booth.
+Antique mall merchandise is owned by different sellers—and each seller arranges her goods in an individual booth.
 Though they're a lot like permanent indoor flea markets, shopping antique mall sales is a bit different.
-Read these 12 do's and don'ts before you go:
+Here are some dos and don'ts to know before you go.

-3. Do ask about delivery options if you can't load and haul your purchases on your own.
-Some antique malls have a list of recommend delivery persons.
+- Do ask about delivery options if you can't load and haul your purchases on your own.
+Some antique malls have a list of recommended delivery persons.
 Some individual dealers are even willing to deliver the goods themselves.

 - Do ask for a discount if the tag doesn't say firm, especially if it shares a booth with tags that do.
 If the seller took the time to mark certain items as non-negotiable, that likely means they're willing to negotiate on the rest.

 - Do wear comfortable shoes with low heels.
 Shopping in antique malls typically means lots of walking.
 Many are located in older strip malls that once contained supermarkets and department stores.
 That means the floors are most likely made of concrete, even if they're covered with vinyl tiles.

 - Do wait a few weeks if the dealer won't come down on a price -- if you're willing to risk losing the piece.
 If an item hasn't moved after a certain amount of time, you may find the price has been reduced the next time you visit.

 - Do make note of booth numbers with stunning merchandise and/or low prices.
 Make those your first stops on your next visit.

 - Do take a rolling cart and toss in your flea market toolkit.
 That way you'll have your room measurements, color samples, and floor plans on hand as you shop.
 Most antique malls don't offer refunds or exchanges.